lucky-wolf/DW2-XL/README.md

 - Adjusted Hive Mind to give more appropriate starting techs
 - Adjusted Hive Mind to be super stable, but if your leader is replaced, it causes massive disruption
 - Adjusted Hive Mind to give a Seat of Consciousness facility at homeworld which offers some nice perks for your homeworld only
-- Added Plasma Blasters and Firestorm Torpedoes for every tech level from 2 to 10
+- Fixed Plasma Blasters [L] size
-- Gave Plasma Blasters a +10% to hit
+- Gave Plasma Blasters a +10% to hit, and extended them to level 10
-- Gave Firestorm Torpedoes a +20% to hit
+- Gave Firestorm Torpedoes a +20% to hit, and extended them to level 10
 - Nerfed Epsilon Torpedoes by ~6%

 ### v1.19.1